 Simple English definitions for legal terms

-Read a random definition: full member
+Read a random definition: broader than the invention

 Term: Codified